virtualagc/virtualagc/yaShuttle/yaHAL-S/PALMAT.md

 ## PALMAT Instructions 5: Subroutine Linkage

-* `{ 'call': label }`.
+* `{ 'call': label, 'assignments': [...] }`.
 Calls a subroutine (`FUNCTION` or `PROCEDURE`) supplied as PALMAT (i.e., compiled from HAL/S source code), as opposed to a built-in library function.
 The details of subroutine linkage are described in the text below.
+The `assignments` appears only for `PROCEDURE`s
 * `{ 'return': n }`.
 Returns from a `call`'d `FUNCTION` (`n`=2) or `PROCEDURE` (`n`=1).
 * `{ 'run': label }`.
 Runs a `PROGRAM`.
 * `{ 'storepop': variable }`.
 Combines a PALMAT `{ 'store': variable }` instruction with a `{ 'pop': 1 }` instruction.
 * `{ 'storeupop': variable }`.
-This is like `storepop`, except the the element stored and popped is the element *next*-to-top of the stack; the top-of-stack element is unchanged, other than the fact that it moves downward one location to occupy the space of the now-removed next-to-top element.
+This is like `storepop`, except that it releases the limitation `storepop` (and `store`) have of only writing to "writable" locations &mdash; i.e., variables within the current enclosing subroutine that are not themselves subroutine parameters.
+Since `storeupop` doesn't have this limitation, it can be used to initialize subroutine parameters or write to `PROCEDURE` `ASSIGN` variables.

+For `CALL`s, the return address of the subroutine being called is stored in the `RETURN` key of the subroutine's scope.
+This is done automatically by the `CALL` instruction itself, and is not of concern for PALMAT code generation.
+Similarly, the `RETURN` instruction uses this return address and pops the `RETURN` key from the scope.
+This scheme by itself supports only single-threaded operation (recall that HAL/S does not allow recursivity); refer to the section on reentrancy and multiprocessing for an explanation of how this method of handling return addresses relates to that topic.

-Suppose that a subroutine has `N` parameters `X`<sub>1</sub> through `X`<sub>`N`</sub>.
+Regarding the passage of input parameters and return values, suppose that a subroutine has `N` parameters `X`<sub>1</sub> through `X`<sub>`N`</sub>.
 Recall that a child scope of the parent scope in which the subroutine is defined is created to hold the subroutine's PALMAT code and identifiers.

 When the subroutine is called at runtime, the expression stack is arranged as follows upon entry to the subroutine:

-* The return address is at the top of the stack.
 * `X`<sub>`1`</sub> is the next-to-top element of the stack.
 * ...
 * `X`<sub>`N`</sub> is the `N`*th*-to-top.

-This is identical to the setup for the so-called "built-in" functions like `ARCTAN2` called using the PALMAT `function` instruction, except that no "return address" is needed in the case of `function` since built-in functions are not provided in PALMAT form and hence no transfer of control occurs as far as PALMAT is concerned.
+This is identical to the setup for the so-called "built-in" functions like `ARCTAN2` called using the PALMAT `function` instruction.

-Of these entries on the expression stack, the return address at the top of the stack is provided by the `CALL` instruction itself, whereas the various parameters on the stack are created by the PALMAT instructions generated by the parameters of the subroutine in HAL/S.

-When the subroutine executes, it pops all `N` of the parameters from the expression stack upon entry to the subroutine, storing them in local variables, and moving the return address downward on the expression stack in the process.
-Upon exit from the subroutine, the return address is finally popped from the expression stack.
-And if the subroutine is a `FUNCTION` (thus returning a value), the return value is pushed onto the stack in its place.
-Again, other than the presence of the return value, this is the same as for built-in functions.
+When the subroutine executes, it pops all `N` of the parameters from the expression stack upon entry to the subroutine, storing them in local variables.
+Upon exit from the subroutine, if the subroutine is a `FUNCTION` (thus returning a value), the return value is pushed onto the computation stack.
+Again, this is the same as for built-in functions.
 If a `PROCEDURE`, there is no return value, and so no additional value is pushed onto the expression stack.

 For example, suppose we have an `INTEGER` `FUNCTION`, `F(X,Y,Z)`, whose definition begins in scope `K`, but whose own scope is `L`; suppose further that the function is being called from code in scope `M`.  `FUNCTION F` will be accessible to scope `K` or any of its descendent scopes: i.e., scope `M` must be scope `K` itself or else some descendent.